xianlinbox/daily_practise/aws-solution-architect/vpc.md

 provide a provate way connect to AWS services.
 No Gateways for access AWS services

-Endpoint gateway: one per VPC/ only works for S3 and DynamoDB/need to update routetable/DNS resolution must be enabled Endpoint Interface: works for all except DynamoDB. enable private DNS, can be accessed from DirectConnect or VPN
+Endpoint gateway: one per VPC/ only works for S3 and DynamoDB/need to update routetable/DNS resolution must be enabled. can only for aws internal service, A gateway endpoint is a gateway that is a target for a route in your route table used for traffic destined to either Amazon S3 or DynamoDB.
+There is no charge for using gateway endpoints.
+Endpoint Interface: An interface endpoint is an elastic network interface with a private IP address from the IP address range of your subnet.
+It serves as an entry point for traffic destined to a service that is owned by AWS or owned by an AWS customer or partner.
+You are billed for hourly usage and data processing charges.

 Policies: an json defines how to access the services